-Youngkin pick for medical advisor bucks trends on covid
+Youngkin pick for medical adviser bucks trends on covid

 He said people who choose not to get vaccinated “are making a poor health decision at their own individual risk” but “pose no public health threat to those already immune,” and likened the decision to smoking or not wearing a helmet when cycling.

-Yet Makary has been criticized for overstating the protection of previous infection and undervaluing masks especially for children.
+Yet Makary has been criticized for overstating the protection of previous infection and undervaluing masks, especially for children.

 In a Post op-ed last fall, he interpreted several well-known studies to say that “emerging science suggests that natural immunity is as good as or better than vaccine-induced immunity,” expressing frustration with the Biden administration for arguing that vaccine-conferred immunity is preferable to “immunity caused by natural infection.”
-He has often said one dose of a two-dose RNA vaccine regimen made by Pfizer BioNTech and Moderna may be all that is necessary in children who have had coronavirus.
+He has often said one dose of a two-dose RNA vaccine regimen made by Pfizer BioNTech and Moderna may be all that is necessary in children who have had the coronavirus.

-The Centers for Disease Control and Prevention late last year found that immunity after infection and vaccines lasts for at least six months but that vaccines offer more consistent protection and a huge boost in antibodies for previously infected people, which is especially true with the omicron variant.
+The Centers for Disease Control and Prevention late last year found that immunity after infection and vaccination lasts for at least six months but that vaccines offer more consistent protection and a huge boost in antibodies for previously infected people, which is especially true with the omicron variant.
 Public health experts also say the coronavirus is just as contagious in children as in adults, if not more so, although kids as a whole have a lower chance of being hospitalized and a lower mortality rate.

-Makary co-authored a commentary for the Wall Street Journal in August that detailed what they said were possible adverse affects on some children who wear masks long term — from difficulty breathing and seeing to acne and increased levels of carbon dioxide in the blood.
-(The CDC has reported that pediatric cases rose more sharply in places without school mask requirements.)
+Makary co-authored a commentary for the Wall Street Journal in August that detailed what the authors said were possible adverse affects on some children who wear masks long-term — from difficulty breathing and seeing to acne and increased levels of carbon dioxide in the blood.
+(The CDC has reported that pediatric cases of the coronavirus rose more sharply in places without school mask requirements.)

 “Any child who wants to wear a mask should be free to do so.
 But forcing them to make personal, health and developmental sacrifices for the sake of adults who refuse to get immunized is abusive,” Makary and his co-author, H. Cody Meissner, wrote, adding that the mandatory vaccination of teachers would help.

 In a recent appearance on Fox News, Makary said, “What we’ve tragically called a breakthrough infection” is actually the “normal virus landing in someone’s nasal system, you test positive, but you’re still protected with the vaccine.”
-He also called the CDC-recommended N95 face masks “hard to wear” because they may leave an indent on some people’s faces and said they should be limited to nursing home staff, and said he preferred rationing a limited supply of tests to blanket testing.
+He called the CDC-recommended N95 face masks “hard to wear” because they may leave an indent on some people’s faces, saying that they should be limited to nursing home staff.
+He also said he preferred rationing a limited supply of tests to blanket testing.

-Virginia Democrats, through spokeswoman Jayce Genco, called the appointment “dangerous, irresponsible and deeply troubling” and proof Youngkin will govern from the far right, which “will prolong the pandemic and cost Virginians their lives.”
+Virginia Democrats, through spokesman Jayce Genco, called the appointment “dangerous, irresponsible and deeply troubling” and proof that Youngkin will govern from the far right, which “will prolong the pandemic and cost Virginians their lives.”

-In addition to Makary, Youngkin named to his medical advisory board: Nancy Howell Agee, CEO of Carilion Clinic, Children’s National COO Kathy Gorman, Ballad Health CEO Alan Levine, Sentara Healthcare physician Bogdan Neughebauer and Anand Shah, a former deputy commissioner at the Food and Drug Administration.
+In addition to Makary, Youngkin named to his medical advisory board: Nancy Howell Agee, chief executive of Carilion Clinic; Kathleen Gorman, chief operating officer of Children’s National; Alan Levine, chief executive of Ballad Health; Bogdan Neughebauer, Sentara Healthcare physician; and Anand Shah, a former deputy commissioner at the Food and Drug Administration.

 A Youngkin spokeswoman, Macaulay Porter, called the board members “independent and experienced voices.”
-Youngkin and the board will assess all options and do what is best for Virginians, she said, adding: “Glenn is proud to have Marty as a member and grateful he decided to help Virginia through this crisis.”
+She said that Youngkin and the board will assess all options and do what is best for Virginians, adding: “Glenn is proud to have Marty as a member and grateful he decided to help Virginia through this crisis.”

 Rozell said the stakes are high.

-“A political scientist makes a bad political predication no one gets hurt,” he said. “[Makary] is in the field of public health.
+“A political scientist makes a bad political prediction, no one gets hurt,” he said. “[Makary] is in the field of public health.
 What he projects affects behavior in the public and that has consequences.”

 In a sign that leaders are closely watching what is to come, University of Virginia officials this month moved up the deadline for students, faculty and staff to receive coronavirus booster shots from Feb.
 1 to Jan.
 14 — the day before the inauguration.

-Note: Correction: An earlier version of this story incorrectly listed Ralph Northam’s political affiliation.
-He is a Democrat.
-The story has been corrected.